sreekanthssr/Nodejs-Proxy-Server/README.md

          headers: [optional] [JSON] Can pass additional headers in the microservice API

-         excuteCommonPreFunction: [optional] [Boolen] Use this config to avoid the common pre-function execution.
+         executeCommonPreFunction: [optional] [Boolen] Use this config to avoid the common pre-function execution.
 By default true and it will execute the common pre-function

-         excuteCommonPostFunction: [optional] [Boolen] Use this config to avoid the common post function execution.
+         executeCommonPostFunction: [optional] [Boolen] Use this config to avoid the common post function execution.
 By default true and it will execute the common post function

          preScriptType: [optional] [String] This configuration will help to define the type of per script available options are 'C' and 'F'.
 'C' option will help to run the function in the common script and need to specify the 'preCommonScriptFile'.
 'F' option will execute a specific file with the default exported function need to provide the 'preScriptFile'.